rust-lang/rust/doc/tutorial.md

 ## Vectors

 Rust vectors are always heap-allocated and unique.
-A value of type `[TYPE]` is represented by a pointer to a section of heap memory containing any number of `TYPE` values.
+A value of type `[T]` is represented by a pointer to a section of heap memory containing any number of values of type `T`.

 NOTE: This uniqueness is turning out to be quite awkward in practice, and might change in the future.